Susann Müller

-Susann Müller (born 26 May 1988) is a Retired German handball player and coach and trains the women's team of Füchse Berlin.
+Susann Müller (born 26 May 1988) is a retired German handball player and coach, who coaches the women's team of Füchse Berlin.

 On club level, Müller played for a number of top teams across Europe, winning league titles in Denmark, Germany and Slovenia.
 A German international since her youth, she was bronze medalist at the 2007 World Championship and won the Junior World Championship title in 2008.
 A prolific left-handed shooter, Müller was the top scorer of the 2013 World Championship and was selected in the All-Star team of the tournament.
 With her performances, she also earned the Handballer of the Year title in Germany in 2013.

 Career

 Club

 Müller began to play handball at the age of seven by local club 1.SSV Saalfeld, before in 2003 she switched to Bundesliga club HC Leipzig.
 Initially, she was part of the youth section of the club and was promoted to the senior team for the 2006–2007 Bundesliga season.
 She scored over 60 goals in the first part of the season, whereupon she got a contract extension until 2010.
 During her spell at the club, Müller won two league and two national cup titles, as well as the German Supercup title in 2008.

 In 2010, Müller signed to Danish club SK Århus to be closer to her partner Nina Wörz, who played for Randers HK that time.
 However, due to Århus' financial difficulties Müller left the club after one season and eventually joined Randers HK.
 In the 2011–12 season, she led Randers to Danish league title, being the club's top scorer with 124 goals.
 In the following year, she moved to Slovenia to play for RK Krim, but she returned to Leipzig at the end of the season.
 Müller's second spell at the club lasted for one year, during which period she collected another silverware by winning the German Cup.
 In the summer of 2014, she was signed by Hungarian top club Győri ETO KC as a replacement for Katarina Bulatović.
 However, she and the club terminated her contract shortly thereafter.

 After a stint in SG BBM Bietigheim that saw her winning the 2016-17 season of the Bundesliga where she became the league as well as the EHF Cup topscorer, she eventually moved back to the Danish league for the 2018–19 season to play for Silkeborg-Voel KFUM.